France grants port to migrant rescue ship amid Italy rift

-NICE, France (AP) — France will take in passengers from a migrant rescue ship who have been stranded in the Mediterranean Sea for more than two weeks after Italy refused them entry, the country’s interior minister said Thursday.
+NICE, France (AP) — France will take in passengers from a migrant rescue ship who have been stranded in the Mediterranean Sea for weeks after Italy refused them entry but plans to withdraw from a voluntary European Union mechanism for sharing asylum-seekers, the country’s interior minister said Thursday.

 Interior Minister Gerald Darmanin said France would welcome some 230 Ocean Viking passengers at the military port in the city of Toulon on Friday.
-Darmanin said the passengers subsequently would be divided among France, Germany and other European countries.
+Darmanin said the passengers subsequently would be divided among France and other EU countries in line with the “solidarity” mechanism approved in June to reduce the pressure on front-line countries such as Greece, Italy and Spain.

+By refusing to assign the Ocean Viking a port and dragging its feet in responding to other charity-operated rescue ships in recent weeks, the Italian government broke its commitments to the initiative, Darmanin said in explaining the French government’s decision to cease participating.

+The decision means none of the 3,500 asylum-seekers who were planned to be relocated from Italy will be taken in by France, the minister said.
+He called on all other EU members in the sharing system, notably Germany, to also opt out of the program.

+In a statement, the Italian minister said about 90,000 migrants had arrived in Italy so far this year and that 13 European countries had agreed to relocate 8,000 of them.
+To date, only 117 have been resettled, 38 of them in France, an “absolutely inadequate” number, he said.

+The Ocean Viking became the cause of a diplomatic rift between France and Italy earlier this week after Italian Premier Giorgia Meloni, under pressure from other European countries, granted three other private maritime rescue ships permission to dock in Italy.

-The crew of the ship operated by the European charity group SOS Mediterranee had started heading to Corsica on Wednesday in hopes French authorities would offer its passengers a safe port.
+Her announcement on Tuesday and Italy’s persistent refusal to allow the ship to disembark migrants infuriated French officials.
+The crew started heading to Corsica on Wednesday in hopes French authorities would offer its passengers a safe port.

+In Brussels, the EU’s executive commission said member countries in the vicinity of the Ocean Viking must take responsibility for those aboard, but it declined to name any.
+The ship was closer to Italy than France when the European Commission warned Wednesday that it should be ordered to the nearest safe port.

+“In this critical situation, there is a legal obligation to rescue and to ensure the safety of life at sea,” commission spokeswoman Anitta Hipper said.
+She said “people should have been disembarked to avoid a humanitarian tragedy.”

 “All measures will be taken to bring health and medical assistance necessary to the passengers” and to carry out security controls, Darmanin told reporters in Paris following the government’s weekly Cabinet meeting.